List of Big Five Academy Award winners and nominees

 At the Academy Awards, the so-called "Big Five" awards are those for Best Picture, Best Director, Best Actor, Best Actress, and Best Screenplay (either Best Original Screenplay or Best Adapted Screenplay).
 As of the 94th Academy Awards (2021), a total of 43 films have been nominated in all five of these award categories.
 Only three films have won all five of these major awards: It Happened One Night (1934), One Flew Over the Cuckoo's Nest (1975), and The Silence of the Lambs (1991).
-Eight films failed to win any of the five major awards after being nominated in each category.
+Eight films failed to win any of the five major awards after being nominated.

-List of films
+In addition, there are three film studios that have won all of the Big Five awards in the same year for two different films, while Everything Everywhere All at Once won the most "above-the-line" awards (includes Supporting Actor/Actress), with six.

+Films nominated for each of the "Big Five" awards

 This list of films is sorted by the number of Big Five Academy Awards received by each film.
 Award winners are listed in bold with green background; others listed are nominees who did not win.

+Studio winners across two films

+This list of film studios is sorted by the number of Big Five Academy Awards received by two different films altogether.